iotaledger/iri/STYLEGUIDE.md

 #### Be wary of null
 A method should return an `Optional` to indicate the possibility of a null value.
+If you want to compare values of nullable vars that for some reason aren't wrapped in an `Optional` you can avoid nasty null pointer exceptions using `Objects.equals()`.

+    :::java
+    //bad, str is allowed to be null but null pointer excpetion may be thrown private static final String MY_STR = "STRING"

+    public boolean compareStrings(String str) {
+        //this may throw a null pointer exception return str.equals(MY_STR);
+    }

+    //better
+     private static final String MY_STR = "STRING"

+        public boolean compareStrings(String str) {
+            //this is null safe
+            return MY_STR.equals(str);
+        }

+    //safe solution
+    private String myStr = "STRING"

+            public boolean compareStrings(String str) {
+                //this is null safe
+                return Objects.equals(myStr, str);
+            }

+    //preferrable solution: use Optional to express that null is a valid state for the variable private static final String MY_STR = "STRING"

+                public boolean compareStrings(Optional<String> str) {
+                    //The user will be wary of null pointer exceptions because of Optional
+                    //Without reading the guide he will not put str first. return MY_STR.equals(str.get());
+                }

 #### Clean up with finally

     :::java